-Southport Town Hall has two classically decorated rooms which are licenced for civil ceremonies.
-The Council Chamber holds up to 80 people and the Ante Room holds up to 20 people.
+Southport Town Hall has two classically decorated rooms which are licensed for civil ceremonies.
+The Council Chamber holds up to 64 people and the Ante Room holds up to 20 people.
 Both rooms are available Monday – Friday and Saturday (morning only).
-Contact Southport Register Office on 0151 934 2012 to discuss availability.
+Contact Southport Register Office.
+For availability, please email firstname.lastname@example.org.

 Waterloo Town Hall has two tastefully decorated rooms which are licenced for civil ceremonies.
-The Council Chamber holds up to 80 people and the Mayors Parlour holds up to 20 people.
+The Council Chamber holds up to 64 people and the Mayor's Parlour holds up to 20 people.
 Both rooms are available Monday – Friday and Saturday (morning only).
-Contact Waterloo Register Office on 0151 934 3045 to discuss availability.

 If you want to marry or form a civil partnership in England or Wales you must make an appointment to give notice at the Register Office in the district where you have lived for the 8 nights immediately before giving notice, regardless of where you intend to hold your ceremony.

 However if you are getting married in the Church of England or Church of Wales please contact the vicar of the church for advice on the legal requirements and fees.

 If you live in Sefton you can give notice at either Southport Register Office, Town Hall, Corporation Street, Southport PR8 1DA or Crosby Register Office, Town Hall, Great Georges Road, Waterloo L22 1RB.